 There is a third source of variability, which is the one we are trying to get at when we make measurements: it is the variability due to the properties of interest of the materials and the effects of any processes on these properties.

-Material properties that are determined by surface chemical composition are very delicate and therefore variable from object to object as well as from point-to-point on the same object.
+Material properties that are determined by surface chemical composition are very delicate and, therefore, variable from object to object as well as from point to point on the same object.
 If this is not appreciated and taken into account when evaluating contact angle measurements, it can become a source of confusion.
-When it is appreciated, it contributes a whole new dimension to control of surface properties as well as process improvement and product quality control.
+When it is appreciated, it contributes a whole new dimension to the control of surface properties as well as process improvement and product quality control.

 How to Put a Number on Measurement Variability